Здравствуйте, дорогие подписчики!

 a) Sorry, can't make Friday.
 How about Thursday?

 b) I think it's best to tell her nothing.
-She can't keep a secret.
+She can't keep

 c) I think it's about time you all came to my place.